-- Student cards can be either secured or unsecured, but are typically only available to current students.
+Student cards can be either secured or unsecured and are typically available only to current students.
 These cards tend to carry lower fees than general credit-building cards and sometimes come with student-centric perks.

 Need to pay off debt?
 Get a balance transfer credit card